 There are two online business models that you might be following or have heard about.
 One is a Consulting Business model; the other is an Online Teaching Business model.
-They are quite different but you may be able to apply elements of both of them in your business depending on your goals and the kind of clients you want to work with.
+They are quite different, but you may be able to apply elements of both of them in your business, depending on your goals and the kind of clients you want to work with.

 What Kind Of Online Business Do You Have?

-If you have a consulting business, then that means that you are working with clients 1-to-1.
+If you have a consulting business you are working with clients on a one-to-one basis.

 Online Teaching Business

-Online teaching business on the other hand is quite different.
-Here, you package your expertise, your experience and your skills into online programs.
+An online teaching business, on the other hand, is quite different.
+Here you package your expertise, your experience and your skills into online programs.

 Online Product Business

-Ecommerce, for example, could be like Amazon.
+E-commerce, for example, could be like Amazon.
 You could launch your own line of mugs, t-shirts, jumpers, card decks, or actual physical books, that you have to ship out.
-So, all of these examples are for the Ecommerce business, and for all of those three categories, your marketing strategy will be completely different.

-This last one is actually quite good because there maybe months when you do not want to or are not able to work on a one-to-one with any consulting or coaching clients, but you could still have income coming through the sales of your online products.
+Combining the two business models is a good approach; there may be times when you do not want to or are not able to work on a one-to-one basis with any consulting or coaching clients, but you would still have a steady income stream through the sales of your online products.

 Marketing Strategies: Consulting Business

-If you are in a consulting business, and you only need a small number of clients to fulfil your income goals, then you do not need to invest as much into mass marketing and promotions.
-A lot of the marketing that you can do can be built simply through relationships and online networking.
+If you are running a consulting business and only need a small number of clients you do not need to invest as much time and money into mass marketing and promotions.
+Your marketing efforts can be built simply through relationships and online networking.

-You could do it in Facebook groups where you can start connecting with people.
-You could do it through your social media presence, Facebook, Twitter, LinkedIn; especially if you are in the kind of B2B industry, then LinkedIn would be a great opportunity for you to start building those connections.
+You can connect with people in Facebook groups, or through your social media presence on Facebook, Twitter and LinkedIn.
+If you are in the B2B industry LinkedIn is a great opportunity for you to start building those connections!

-And the key here is that you have an ongoing campaign that is constantly generating a small number of leads, and then nurturing those leads to the point that they are ready to work with you and invest in the premium consulting coaching package.
+The key here is that you have an ongoing campaign that is constantly generating a small number of leads, and then nurturing those leads to the point that they are ready to work with you and invest in your premium consulting or coaching package.

 How to Get Leads

-There are several ways how you could use social media to do it.
+There are several ways in which you can use social media to generate leads.

-One way, you could post on your social media profile and in Facebook groups, where you could talk about common challenges that your ideal clients will be facing in their life, in their business, in their career.
-You could share results from your clients and how you have helped them overcome those challenges.
+Firstly, you could post on your social media profiles and in Facebook groups where you could talk about common challenges that your ideal clients will be facing in their life, in their business, in their career.
+You could then share results from your clients and how you have helped them overcome those challenges.
 Other social media users will engage with your posts, whether they like them, or comment them or share them, their engagement will help increase your reach.

-Your next action is to personally connect with those people and thank them for liking, commenting or sharing your post.
-You could ask them if it is something that they might be interested in.
-And if they are, then you can proceed to ask them for direct online contact, like a Skype call, to know more details about you and them and how you could help them.
+Your next action is to personally connect with people that have engaged with your posts; thank them for liking, commenting or sharing them.
+You could ask them if it is something that they might be interested in, and if they are, then you can go on to ask them for direct online contact, like a Skype call, to learn more about the challenges they are facing and discuss how you could help them.

-From those messages that you will be sending out to people, you will start generating some replies.
-You can start a conversation with the person, offer some advice or tips, maybe send them your free resource that you have available already for people with this common problem or challenge.
+If you keep following this process of connecting with people on social media you will start receiving some replies; then you can start a conversation, offer some advice or tips, maybe send them your free resource that you have available already for people with this common problem or challenge.
 And then invite them to book an appointment with you to have a discovery call.

 When they attend the discovery call, either they will buy or not buy.